NickChubb/science-bot/README.md

     Responds with a randomized gif based on the search query.
 Queries can be multiple words long and should not be wrapped in quotation marks.

+## Deployment

+### Docker

+Currently, the preferred method of deployment is with Docker.
+The included script `./docker.sh` will remove the current container (if it exists) and run a new one.

+### config.json

+Hawking requires a few channels for all the features to work properly, and these must be configured in a config.json file.
+There is a provided config.json.sample to refer to.

+- The Events Calendar should be a channel that only the bot has permissions to post in, since it will delete every message in the channel which it points to when it has to refresh the calendar.

+- The announcements channel can be any channel where you would like announcements to be made.

+- The mod commands channel is a channel which is not used at this time, but I am leaving it for the time being if I need it again.

+- The music channel is any voice channel in which Hawking will join and play music on repeat.

+- isMusicOn is a boolean value which indicates whether Hawking should join a voice channel and play music.

+- modRoles are a list of roles which can use moderator commands, such as adding events, running raffles, or anything to do with music.

+- drawExcludedRoles are a list of roles which will not be selected to win in a raffle.

 ## About

 Created for the SFU Science Undergraduate Society Discord server by Nick Chubb.